$ cd fundamentals-of-devops

 3 | Save the list of apps PM2 is running so that if the server reboots, PM2 will automatically restart those apps. |

-To try this code out, make sure you have Ansible installed, authenticate to AWS as described in Authenticating to AWS on the command line, and run the following command:
+To try this code out, authenticate to AWS, and run the following command:

 $ ansible-playbook -v -i inventory.aws_ec2.yml configure_sample_app_playbook.yml

-Ansible will discover your servers, configure each one with all the dependencies it needs, and run the app on each one.
+Ansible will discover your servers, and on each one, install Node.js, and run your sample app.
 At the end, you should see the IP addresses of servers, as shown in the following log output (truncated for readability):

 Copy the IP of one of the three servers, open http://<IP>:8080